ucb-stat133/stat133-spring-2019/syllabus/faqs.md

 __Stat 159: Reproducible and Collaborative Statistical Data Science__.

+### What is the best way to get help in this course?

+Your best options are to go to [office hours](../staff.md) held by the course staff, or to ask questions on [Piazza](../piazza.md).

 ### How do you prepare for tests (midterm and final)?

 This course requires many hours of practical work outside class and lab.
-It also requires reviewing all the material available in the [calendar of topics](../../).
+It also requires reviewing all the material available in the [calendar of topics](../../README.md).
 Having said that, the midterm and final exams are a way to test your understanding of the various concepts presented in the course.
 The exams are also a way to test whether you really did all the practical work by yourself.

 In theory, students who do an honest effort in completing all the assignments (e.g. writing commands, understanding commands, learning the syntax, etc) should not struggle answering the tests.